Terms & Conditions

 - A 20% deposit is required for offsite events as well as all orders whose value is greater than

 $1000.00.
-The balance is due no less than one week prior to your event, along with final
+The balance is due no less than 10 days prior to your event, with final numbers and

-- Drop off Orders under $1000 require full payment 7 days prior (or at time of ordering if delivery
+- Drop off Orders under $1000 require full payment upon confirmation of your order unless a

 - Additional charges billed post event are to be paid no later than seven days after the event.

 - Prompt payment is appreciated.
-A fee may be incurred for late payment.
+A fee will be incurred for late payment.

 - Flavours Catering + Events is not responsible for any theft, damage or loss to any goods that